 - Panic attacks

-People who are experiencing social anxiety can feel like they are being judged when they are with other people and in social situations.
+People who are experiencing social anxiety can feel they are being judged when they are with other people and in social situations.
 Even though they know that the feelings are unjustified, that doesn’t make the feelings go away.
 There are lots of things people believe about social anxiety that aren’t true.
 This article will help dispel some of these untruths.

 Myth 1: Social Anxiety is Just Being Nervous